 Panels are linked together in one or more groups.
 Each group feeds into one string inverter, feeding several panels into one inverter.
 String inverters tend to be more cost-effective than other types of inverters.

 Micro inverters are installed on each individual panel.
 Although this type of inverter has it’s benefits, they tend to be the most expensive type of inverter.

-There are three common roof types that we work with.
+Solar can be installed on metal, shingle, and flat roofs.
 Each one requires different components and varying levels of labor.
 Shingle roofs require a specific flashing piece to attach the panel racking to the roof.
 For a ribbed or standing seam metal roof, the racking is attached directly to the metal.
 Panels are installed on a flat roof using a ballast mount – a tray held in place by a concrete block.

 Will Solar Work on Your Roof?